 Yes, MREs are expensive and they’re not quite as tasty and healthy as the other options listed above but they are decent if you’re not a hardcore prepper and you’re only looking to build your emergency stockpile.
 After all, this is EMERGENCY food, right?
 Once you built your 72-hour stockpile, I recommend you focus solely on foods the other type of foods shown above.

 Well, you can’t expect Lucky to starve post-SHTF, right?
-Pets will play a huge role: cats can help catch mice (which we’ll have plenty of), dogs will protect you from burglars and other bad guys.
+Pets will play a huge role: cats can catch mice (there will be plenty of, anyway), dogs will protect you from burglars and other bad guys.
 Let’s not forget that pets are going to be a joy for you and your children when the Internet and electricity will be gone.

 The only problem with dog food is that it’s high on fat, meaning you’ll have to rotate it at least every year.
 But since Lucky’s survival food happens to be the same he eats on a daily basis, I’m sure he won’t mind.